Whether you are drawn to people or nature, to the indoors or outdoors, there is a volunteer niche for you at Upper Newport Bay!

 ASSOCIATE VOLUNTEERS

 If you have the time and energy to commit to volunteering on a more regular basis, become an Associate Volunteer!
 Associates staff the Interpretive Center front desk, conduct outreach, help organize special events, assist with water and walking tours and other education programs, perform stewardship activities, and provide administrative, fundraising and community relations support.
-A time commitment of at least 4 hours per month for twelve months or equivalent is expected.

 NATURALIST VOLUNTEERS

 Since 1990, Newport Bay Conservancy has sponsored a Naturalist Training Class, a prestigious course taught by experts in each field, which provides in-depth knowledge about the natural history and ecology of the Bay and prepares volunteers to share this knowledge with the public as the leaders of our programs.
 Newly expanded in 2022 to better support leadership development, the course now consists of a fall knowledge-acquisition component and a spring skills-building and practice component.
 Prior life sciences education at a high school or college level is not needed.
 Enthusiasm and a desire to share that enthusiasm with an elementary school, high school, adult or family audience are far more important!
-The only prerequisite for this program is the above mentioned Associate Training.
-Registration for the 2022-23 training is now closed, but you can still read the full details about the program at: newportbay.org/naturalist-training.
+The only prerequisite for this program is becoming an Associate Volunteer, as laid out above.
+Registration for the 2024-25 training will be posted in the summer.
+In the meantime, learn more about the program at: newportbay.org/naturalist-training.

 For more information on any of the above volunteering opportunities or Naturalist Training, please contact Community Programs Administrator, Hilary Cunningham, at hilary.cunningham@newportbay.org or 949-923-2269.